jjchern/aca_premium_cap/readme.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 About
 =====

-This repo contains R code for generating the ACA premium cap.
+This repo contains R code for generating the ACA premium caps.
 Source: [Explaining Health Care Reform: Questions About Health Insurance Subsidies](http://kff.org/health-reform/issue-brief/explaining-health-care-reform-questions-about-health/)

 Data
 ====